Learning Nix - Nix language basics

 { all = <CODE>; builder = "builder"; drvAttrs = { builder = "builder"; name = "mypkg"; system = "mysystem"; }; drvPath = <CODE>; name = "mypkg"; out = «repeated»; outPath = <CODE>; outputName = "out"; system = "mysystem"; type = "derivation"; }

-This attribute set (with type = "derivation") uniquely defines a package.
-This is more or less what you will find inside the giant nixpkgs attribute set, when defining your package dependencies, or when combining packages together in an environment for instance.
+attribute set, when defining your package dependencies, or when combining packages together in an environment for instance.

-An interesting thing to note is that, if you try to coerce a derivation (or any attribute set with an outPath attribute) to a string, you will obtain the outPath attribute:
+An interesting thing to note is that, if you try to coerce a derivation (or any attribute set with an outPath

 $ nix-instantiate --eval -E 'let d = derivation { name = "mypkg"; builder = "builder"; system = "mysystem"; }; in "${d}"'